rtdip/core/docs/sdk/queries/functions.md

 [Interpolate](../code-reference/query/interpolate.md) - takes [resampling](#resample) one step further to estimate the values of unknown data points that fall between existing, known data points.
 In addition to the resampling parameters, interpolation also requires:

-- Interpolation Method - Forward Fill or Backward Fill
+- Interpolation Method - Forward Fill, Backward Fill or Linear

 ### Interpolation at Time